linusbrogan/global-components/components/PicoServer/README.md

 ## Usage

-For clients to use the functionaity exposed by the component, the clients will have to connect to the CAmkES interfaces that the following CPP definition expose.
+For clients to use the functionality exposed by the component, the clients will have to connect to the CAmkES interfaces that the following CPP definition expose.